Partition of Unity Neural Networks for Interpretable Classification with Explicit Class Regions: Shape-Informed Gating

 \subsection{Discussion}

 The direction-dependent shell provides a unified framework for encoding geometric priors in PUNN.
 By choosing appropriate parametrizations for $r_1(\hat{n})$ and $r_2(\hat{n})$, practitioners can trade off between model complexity and shape flexibility.
-Shape-informed gates are most effective when: \begin{enumerate} \item Class regions have known or suspected geometric structure. \item The feature space is low-to-moderate dimensional ($d \lesssim 30$). \item Parameter efficiency is critical (embedded systems, interpretability). \end{enumerate}
+Shape-informed gates are most effective when: \begin{enumerate} \item Class regions have known or suspected geometric structure. \item The feature space has low-to-moderate dimensionality, so that radii on $S^{d-1}$ can be parametrized cheaply and concentration of measure has not yet washed out the radial signal. \item Parameter efficiency is critical (embedded systems, interpretability). \end{enumerate}

 PUNN naturally supports \emph{hybrid} configurations: some gates can use geometric parametrizations while others use neural networks, allowing partial domain knowledge to be encoded while retaining flexibility for complex regions.